Secular Spirituality

 as expressed by the musical group

-"Yes are certain that our spirituality is innate, is natural, is a birthright, is an inheritance.
+"THE MUSIC of Yes is certain that our spirituality is innate, is natural, is a birthright, is an inheritance.

-making the music proudly SOUND like self-empowerment -
+making the music proudly sound like self-empowerment -

-and radiantly SOUND like spiritual-empowerment!"
+and radiantly sound like spiritual-empowerment!"

 To have a voice over on CD of my own version of Thomas Mosbo's diagram of "The Gates of Delirium" that is "designed to aid the listener in understanding the relationship between various segments of Yes's major works," email me at: